bethesdamd/ngram/Comments.md

 All this assumes some kind of sensible ETL workflow that can manage incoming documents and puts completed document n-gram results in separate HDFS folders.

 This is a batch approach.
-A more elegant streaming approach (or the batch approach) could be implemented using Apache Spark.
+A more elegant streaming approach (or the batch approach) could be implemented using Apache Spark, along with a distributed, resilient message queue like Kafka.

 ### Example output